pussinboots/book/chapters/softcover.md

 \todo{reduce build time or give a hint}
 But what we have achieved so far is that after a commit to github rather than ten minutes (or less more) you have a new published version of pdf, mobi and epub ready for reading online on the [softcover](https://www.softcover.io) plattform.

+###Softcover Service

+The automated build of books with Travis Ci has allure but takes to long.
+So i started the [Softcover Service Project](https://github.com/pussinboots/heroku-softcover) that offer a simple Rest Api to build softcover books by checkout the book project from github and perform softcover build.
+A pdf version of this book can simple be build by open the following [url](http://nnamretti.ddns.net/api/build/pdf/pussinboots/book).
+It is hosted on an Amazon Web Service EC2 micro instance that can handle some load but it is still an prototyp as proof of concept.
+Completely implements as nodejs server.
+If you are intressting in that project than look on the github project page.
+Contribution is of course welcomed.

 ###Guard

 The [Guard](https://github.com/guard/guard) is a command line tool to handle file changes.
 With that tool you can setup very easily a complete pdf latex build that use the softcover tool to generate every time you save changes on that book a new version of the resulting pdf document.